Kojack8/Fortnite_Stats_API_React/README.md

 You can try it out [here](https://kojack8.github.io/Fortnite_API_React/)

-The design is currently primarily built for desktop use.
+The design is currently primarily built for desktop use